 WPI's Department of Integrative & Global Studies (DIGS) is a unique academic department that functions as a gateway for students and faculty to connect with and make a difference in communities around the world.

 As part of The Global School at WPI, the department serves three vital components of WPI’s project-based learning model.
-These are: the Great Problems Seminar, a program that gives students and faculty the opportunity to combine disciplinary lenses to explore holistic approaches to global problem solving; the Interactive Qualifying Project, a distinctive interdisciplinary project experience that challenges students to examine the impact of science and technology on society to address social issues and human needs; and the Global Projects Program, WPI’s signature study and work away program.
+The Great Problems Seminar gives students and faculty the opportunity to combine disciplinary lenses to explore holistic approaches to global problem solving.
+The Interactive Qualifying Project is a distinctive interdisciplinary project experience that challenges students to examine the impact of science and technology on society to address social issues and human needs.
+The Global Projects Program is WPI’s signature study- and work-away program.